tenebris-tech/log2sqs/README.md

 ### Command Line Arguments

 log2sqs now supports the following command line arguments:

-- config <configuration file path and name>
+​	`-config <configuration file path and name>`

-- ingest <file>,<format>
+​	`		-ingest <file>,<format>`

-The ingest argument is designed for testing and for edge cases in which an existing log file must be ingested in it's entirety (unlike the default behavior of starting a tail at the end of an existing file).
+The ingest argument is designed for testing and for edge cases in which an existing log file must be ingested in it's entirety (unlike the default behaviour of starting a tail at the end of an existing file).

 ### Development Status